 Router – All interface are in a separate collision and broadcast domain.

 There will be 2 broadcast domain because all port on the same VLAN is in the same broadcast domain.
-And, there will be 24 collision domain because each port on the switch is in the different collision domain.
+And, there will be 24 collision domains because each port on the switch is in a different collision domain.

-A 24-port switch with no VLAN or default VLAN or single VLAN will have 1 broadcast domain and 24 collision domain.
+A 24-port switch with no VLAN or default VLAN or single VLAN will have 1 broadcast domain and 24 collision domains.

 Only the router interface and VLAN create a separate broadcast domain in the network.

 Some scenarios to illustrate the broadcast in the network:

 How a router transfers the packet to the destination host?

 When a router gets the packet destined to host (192.168.9.10), it will send this packet to this host if the router has the MAC address of this host.

 If the router doesn’t have the MAC address of the host (192.168.9.10) in its MAC address table, it will send an ARP [ to broadcast MAC address FF:FF:FF:FF:FF:FF ] request before delivering the packet.
 In this ARP request, the router will ask the MAC address of 192.168.9.10.
 This broadcast message goes to every host of that broadcast domain.

 The host with IP 192.168.9.10 will respond back to that ARP request with his MAC address and the rest of the host will discard that request.